bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 .. _userguide_styling_using_themes:

-Using themes
+Using Themes
 ------------

 Bokeh's themes are a set of pre-defined design parameters that you can apply to your plots.
-Themes can include settings for parametres such as colours, fonts, or line styles.
+Themes can include settings for parameters such as colors, fonts, or line styles.

 .. _userguide_styling_using_themes_built_in: